Stacks and Queue

 Queue: Introduction

 Queues are FIFO (first in first out).
 A simple real-world example of a queue would be a line of people waiting to get in a bus.
 If you put people in the line in the order 1, 2, and 3, they can only be removed in the order 1, 2, and 3.
-(See reference).
+(See referencearrow-up-right).
 Queues have method called enqueue and dequeue.

 Queue: Constructor